wyattscarpenter/blog/readme.md

 This blog updates whenever I have something to say.
 As far as I can tell, the closest thing to an rss feed for this blog is https://github.com/wyattscarpenter/blog/commits.atom.
 You can also Watch the repo on github at https://github.com/wyattscarpenter/blog to receive emails and/or github notifications about updates.

+You can search the full text of my blog using https://github.com/wyattscarpenter/blog/search?q=example+query.

 If you have any comments or corrections, feel free to submit a pull request https://github.com/wyattscarpenter/blog/pulls.
 Note: by doing this, you agree to release your contribution into the public domain under CC0.

 If you don't know the C programming language, you may enjoy reading https://github.com/wyattscarpenter/guide-to-c to gain background for many of these posts.